 If a mother or father wishes to move to another state or even an appreciable distance within Pennsylvania, the parent who wishes to move must give the other parent proper notice (at least 60 days) of the move.
 The non-moving parent can object to the move if the moving parent wants to relocate the child as well.

 Fathers and mothers may want to move due to employment, a new relationship, or for personal reasons.

 In Pennsylvania, there is no presumption that a father should be the person who pays child support.
 The amount of child support a father (or mother) pays is based on the following factors:

 - Where the child lives most of the time.
 Whether a child lives 80% of the time with one parent or 50% of the time with one parent makes a big difference in the amount of the child support order.

 - The income of each parent.
 Generally, the family court focuses on the income of each parent – and not the expenses of the parents.

 - Whether a parent has children from a prior relationship.

 - Any special needs of the child such as healthcare expenses and medical insurance.

-At the Law Office of Jason R. Carpenter, our family lawyers fight for fathers who want shared custody of their child and want the mother to be responsible for her fair share of child support.
-We negotiate and litigate child custody agreements that respect your rights to be involved in every aspect of your child’s life.
+At the Law Office of Jason R. Carpenter, our family lawyers fight for father's rights in Pennsylvania.
+We fight for fathers who want shared custody of their child and want the mother to be responsible for her fair share of child support.
+We negotiate and litigate child custody agreements that respect your rights to be involved in every aspect of your child's life.
 We draft agreements that keep in mind many of the practical challenges fathers face while raising their sons and daughters.
-To schedule an appointment with an experienced family lawyer, call us at: (717) 537-0928 or complete our contact form.

 “He made a long drawn out process seem easy!”- Lechele